So you want to get married surrounded by natural scenery? A national park wedding could be the way to go for your big day.

 Remember, respecting the park's rules, understanding the Leave No Trace principles, and choosing the right season and location are key steps in ensuring that your wedding harmonizes with the serene environment and contributes to its preservation.

-By following these guidelines, you can create a wedding day that is not only beautiful but also respectful of the incredible natural surroundings that national parks offer.
+By following these guidelines, you can create a beautiful wedding day and be respectful of the incredible natural surroundings that national parks offer.